jonathanvanschenck/transformer3d/README.md

 ## Vector Transformations
 ### Euclidean Transformations
 #### Basic example
-Take for example, a network with two coodinate systems "A" and "B", where the origin of B is at the vector `[ 1, 0, 0 ]` in A's coordinate frame.
+Take for example, a network with two coordinate systems "A" and "B", where the origin of B is at the vector `[ 1, 0, 0 ]` in A's coordinate frame.
 Then the network can be built up as:
 ```javascript
 const { CoordinateNetwork, transform } = require('transformer3d');